Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/samples/Sample04_Processor.md

 ServiceBusSender sender = client.CreateSender(queueName);

-// create a message batch that we can send ServiceBusMessageBatch messageBatch = await sender.CreateBatchAsync();
+// create a message batch that we can send ServiceBusMessageBatch messageBatch = await sender.CreateMessageBatchAsync();
-messageBatch.TryAdd(
+messageBatch.TryAddMessage(
     new ServiceBusMessage(Encoding.UTF8.GetBytes("First"))
     {
         SessionId = "Session1"
     });
-messageBatch.TryAdd(
+messageBatch.TryAddMessage(
     new ServiceBusMessage(Encoding.UTF8.GetBytes("Second"))
     {
         SessionId = "Session2"
     });

 // send the message batch
-await sender.SendAsync(messageBatch);
+await sender.SendMessagesAsync(messageBatch);

 // get the options to use for configuring the processor var options = new ServiceBusSessionProcessorOptions